harnen/p2p-service-discovery/doc/discovery.md

 * A number of checks are performed before entering the table.
 TBC
 * Every 5 s (on average), the last node of a random bucket is pinged and replaced with a random node from the respective replacement list if it fails to respond.
 In contrast to buckets, the replacement list is a simple FIFO queue that evicts the last entry every time a previously unknown node is added to the list.

-Note: There are currently two implementations of the node discovery DHT, one for v4 and one for v5.
-I suspect the v5 version is just an improved version of v5 but the main functionalitites are the same. v5 version is actually not used yet, but have to check.
+Note: There are currently two implementations of the node discovery DHT, one for v4 and one for v5 that works with the topic register.
+I'm not 100% v5 is complete and fully operational and nodes can discover peers using only v5.

 ### Network messages